-However, before we get to our Riga itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Riga itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 And now that you’re covered for your trip should the worst happen, back to the fun stuff!
 And by fun stuff, we mean talking about all the best places to visit in Riga which are covered in our Riga travel itinerary.

 It’s best to head straight to the city’s Old Town upon arriving in Riga.
 This gets you straight to the city’s star attractions and gives you a feel for the place.